 This committee is comprised of qualified volunteer citizen members.
 The purpose of this committee is to increase public participation in the functions of Spokane Transit, ensure accountability of the organization's actions, act as an educational arm of the organization to reach out to the public and act as a focused, educated forum for public input and feedback to the organization and represent a wide range of stakeholders and transit service employees.
 The committee meets once a month.
-Members serve a term of one to two years.
+Members serve a term of three years.

 The Spokane Transit Citizen Advisory Committee meets the second Wednesday of each month (except August) at 5:00 p.m. in the Northside Conference Rooms, 1230 West Boone Avenue, Spokane.
 All meetings are open to the public.

 To view the Final CAC Charter Approved by the STA Performance Monitoring and External Relations Committee in December 2015, click here.

 To view the November 2015 signed Resolution revising the Charter, click here.

 SPOKANE TRANSIT AUTHORITY